The 10 most innovative companies in transportation in 2022

 For going the last mile for pandemic-slammed customers

-As online shopping surged and customers faced unprecedented demand for last mile and logistics services during COVID-19, this nearly 60-year-old New Hampshire fleet management company put 15,000 vehicles on the road in 2021, helping them deliver 3 million packages per day.
-As the pandemic dried up the nationwide supply of used vehicles, the company launched Merchants Commercial Sales, making pre-owned commercial vehicles available to customers, and started the GuaranteeBuy program to let clients to sell underutilized fleet vehicles for a guaranteed fair market price.
-In 2021, Merchants Fleet announced an initiative to electrify 50% of its fleet by 2025, with plans buy 12,600 new EV600s electric vehicles GM-owned BrightDrop.
+As online shopping surged and customers faced unprecedented demand for last mile and logistics services during COVID-19, this nearly 60-year-old New Hampshire fleet management company put more than 20,000 delivery vehicles on the road in 2021, helping them convey 4 million packages per day.
+As the pandemic dried up the nationwide supply of used vehicles, the company launched Merchants Commercial Sales, making pre-owned commercial vehicles available to customers, and started the GuaranteeBuy program to let clients sell underutilized fleet vehicles for a guaranteed fair market price.
+In 2021, Merchants Fleet announced an initiative to electrify 50% of its fleet by 2025, with plans to order 18,000 new EV600 and EV410 electric vehicles from GM-owned BrightDrop.